opengwas/blog/content/posts/user-auth-spring-2024.md

 ## What's next: The transition period

 You will have until 30th April 2024 to update the packages (developed by MRC IEU) and implement the auth flow in your own script.
 From Wednesday 1st May 2024, you need to prove your identity (authenticate) to use our service, even if you are querying a public dataset.
-See [https://mrcieu.github.io/ieugwasr/articles/guide.html] for more information on how to use the token in R packages.
+See e.g. [ieugwasr tutorial](https://mrcieu.github.io/ieugwasr/articles/guide.html) for more information on how to use the token in R packages.

 Read [Authentication](https://api.opengwas.io/api/#authentication) in the API tutorial for more information.